01binary/zeroweb/src/articles/kalman-filter.md

 ## disturbance

-The `e` term is the disturbance or noise to apply at each time step.
+The `e` term represents the *disturbance* or *noise* at each time step.
 Its meaning depends on the system being modeled:

 + When controlling a DC motor it could be *lag* due to a loose gearbox or opposing *inertia* from quickly reversing direction.
 + When estimating the position of a vehicle it could be wind, road quality, or driver maneuvers like steering and braking.

+Any differences between the output of the system model and the real system are effectively treated as disturbances, and this term is used to account for these disturbances in the form of increased variance.

 If the system was identified in System Identification Toolbox, disturbance or noise variance is stored in the `NoiseVariance` property of the system model.